thomasclarke1969/documentation/integration/ios/concepts.md

 LayerKit is a powerful tool that lets you add in-app messaging with very little overhead.
 LayerKit can work with any existing User Management system, takes care of synchronization and offline support, and includes features such as querying, Message delivery and read receipts, Conversation metadata, and typing indicators.

 **Authentication**

 In order for a user to send or recieve messages, you must Authenticate them first.
-Layer will accept any unique String as a User ID (UIDs, email addresses, phone numbers, usernames, etc), so you ca use any new or existing User Management system you wish.
+Layer will accept any unique String as a User ID (UIDs, email addresses, phone numbers, usernames, etc), so you can use any new or existing User Management system.
 As part of the Authentication process, you will need to set up a Web Service which generates a unique Identity Token for each user on request.

 **Synchronization and Offline Support**

 When a user successfully Authetnicates, their entire Conversation and Message history is downloaded to the device.
-LayerKit then keeps this data in sync with the backend, so all operations, such as queries, execute locally and then pushed to the server.
+LayerKit then keeps this data in sync with the backend, so all operations, such as queries, execute locally.
 This means LayerKit handles offline support for you: if there is no network connection, messages are queued and will be sent when a connection is re-established.

 **Messaging**